tsuoanttila/GridExtensionPack/README.md

 TableSelectionModeExtension gives you client-side selection UX similar to Table.
 It supports Multiple selection in simple mode and with ctrl + click.

+### PagedGridContainer

+A simple Container extension on top of any indexed container.

 ## API